 As of 11:59 p.m. today, Facebook will have one less business on the social network.
 Eat 24, a food delivery company, made the declaration that they’d be leaving Facebook in a ‘break-up letter’ blog post.

-The newest algorithm change, which has changed to focus on news, as well as sponsored posts were what sent the company over the edge.
+The newest algorithm change, which has changed to focus on news as well as sponsored posts, was what sent the company over the edge.

 As the letter states to Facebook, “It really seems like you’ve lost your way and have become nothing more than an ad platform.”

-The blog’s author notes that they had tried out suggested post.
-The desire effect took place, however some of their followers were international.
+The blog’s author notes that they had tried out suggested posts.
+The desired effect took place, however some of their followers were international.
 In this case, the U.S.-only business was concerned that their followers in Bangladesh would be a little miffed when they posted photos of food they could never deliver.